All Episodes

 And I've been speaking to the members of the task force on the show continuously.

-And it is it these are wonderful people who are just uh unbelievably impactful.
+And these are wonderful people who are just unbelievably impactful.

-You're not used to thinking about government uh employees as making a big difference one by one, because it's all together they make things happen.
+You're not used to thinking about government employees as making a big difference one by one because it's all together they make things happen.

-One took care testing, one took care of communications, one is running infections, and they've been able to pull their resources and get stuff done, which is the best of America.
+And they've been able to pool their resources and get stuff done, which is the best of America.

-You know, as I I watched one thing remain consistent.
+You know, I watched one thing remain consistent.

-Um and you know, but if you're over seventy and you have underlying conditions and you have a compromised immune system, then things get very complicated or can get very complicated very quickly with a five to six percent mortality rate.
+But if you're over 70 and you have underlying conditions and you have a compromised immune system, then things get very complicated or can get very complicated very quickly with a 5% to 6% mortality rate.

-Yeah, the mortality rate drops uh dramatically when you're younger.
+Yeah, the mortality rate drops dramatically when you're younger.

 That's why kids have almost no issues.

-And then, of course, as you get above seventy, you you said the number, I think, correctly.
+And then, of course, as you get above 70, you said the number, I think, correctly.

 The president will hopefully not have any major issues.

-However, he's not the highest risk category, which are folks who are even older, even more comorbidities with diabetes or hypertension, because Sean, when you have an inflamed body, which is what happens is you carry those morbidities around as you're older.
+However, he's not the highest risk category, which are folks who are even older, even more comorbidities with diabetes or hypertension.

-But when you had a virus like COVID-19 into the mix, you supercharge inflammation.
+But when you add a virus like COVID-19 into the mix, you supercharge inflammation.

 And a lot of people don't realize this, but the major crisis is not the virus for most people.